Ivan951236/ivans-font-buffet-docs/README.md

 ### Material for MkDocs features

-Since this wiki uses Material for MkDocs, you might want to check its [references](https://squidfunk.github.io/mkdocs-material/reference/) to better understand its features.
+Since this documentation uses Material for MkDocs, you might want to check its [references](https://squidfunk.github.io/mkdocs-material/reference/) to better understand its features.
 You can use plain Markdown, but you can also use admonitions, buttons, and even icons from Font Awesome.

 ### Testing